 We realized that we needed more structure.
 We had to start writing things down: describing the context, the task, and what to know for next time.
 We also needed to establish team standards and parameters that worked in tandem with experimentation.
 So we sat down and codified our beliefs.
 The ideal team size for tackling challenging problems is no fewer than five people and no more than 10: large enough to have critical mass and small enough to maintain consistent, streamlined communication.

-Anchored by these small teams, our business unit–based structure allowed Twilio to become a collection of startups working symbiotically within a large company.
+Our business unit–based structure allowed Twilio to become a collection of startups working symbiotically within a large company.

 We scaled quickly with the small-teams model.
 Then, in 2016, when our product-development organization comprised of hundreds of people, we reached another tipping point.
 At that time, we were using a functional structure, with teams grouped based on specific expertise and skills.
 This provided clear accountability, but a major downside was the constant context-switching required of engineering and product-management leadership, who were facing a large, horizontal product portfolio.
 Imagine the stress of moving between 10 or more meetings in a day, all on completely different products and projects!
 The drain on productivity and creativity was significant.